hansfindel/rails-handlebars/README.md

 # Rails::Handlebars

-Rails-Handlebars handles all your Handlebars precompilation needs.
+The rails-andlebars gem handles all your Handlebars precompilation needs.
+It lets you add your templates in your asset pipeline and to make it easy to mantain a large ammount of templates in order and with a naming pattern.

 ## Installation